Skip to content

 The scale model of 18th century Dumfries at the Robert Burns Centre., Dumfries Museum

 If you like the idea of following a set route with insights into the poet’s life in Dumfries, there is a handy In the Footsteps of Burns town trail map with downloadable information!
-It starts from the Tourist information point and takes about an hour but to extend this, try to schedule your walk during the opening hours of the Robert Burns Centre and Robert Burns House.
+Start by the River Nith along Whitesands or anywhere along the trail, which takes about an hour.
+To extend this schedule your walk during the opening hours of the Robert Burns Centre and Robert Burns House.
 You may want to include some stops on the tour for refreshments too!

 The Town Trail will take you past the statue of Rabbie Burns, set up by public subscription in 1882